Nicaraguan/SchoolExercicesMadeInCPP/index.md

 ## School homework solved in c++

-I really homework so i decided to put every math related homework here because i have nothing better to do. - Marci0
+I really hate homeworks so i decided to put every math related homework here because i have nothing better to do. - Marci0